 - Curbing all six degrees of movement so that the part cannot budge.

-An extensively used method for obtaining these objectives is known as the 3-2-1 principle or six degrees of freedom for part location.
+An extensively used method for obtaining these objectives is the 3-2-1 principle or six degrees of freedom for part location.

-The 3-2-1 method is a work holding principle where three pins are located on the 1st principle plane, i.e. either XY, YZ, ZX.
-And two pins are located on the 2nd plane which is perpendicular to the 1st plane, and at last one pin on the plane which is mutually perpendicular to the 1st and 2nd planes.
-The ultimate goal is to constrain the movement of the workpiece along all the three axes.
+The 3-2-1 method is a work-holding principle where three pins are located on the 1st principle plane, i.e., either XY, YZ, ZX.
+And two pins are located on the 2nd plane perpendicular to the 1st plane, and at last, one pin on the plane is mutually perpendicular to the 1st and 2nd planes.
+The aim is to constrain the movement of the workpiece along all three axes.